Dash-Industry-Forum/ClearKey-Content-Protection/README.md

     ```{"keys":[{"kty":"oct","k":"FmY0xnWCPCNaSpRG-tUuTQ","kid":"nrQFDeRLSAKTLifXUIPiZg"}],"type":"temporary"}```

-    which the player can then use to proceed with decryption via the CENC (Common Encryption) componentavailable on the device.
+    which the player can then use to proceed with decryption via the CENC (Common Encryption) component available on the device.

  ## Examples